ucsb-ece154a/verilog_best_practices_example/README.md

 * Inputs and outputs have suffixes `_i` and `_o` respectively. (`clk` and `rst` are always assumed to be inputs, so `_i` is not necessary.)
 * Parameterized modules allow customization at compile time.
 * Separate file for adder definitions so function codes can be used by other modules.
-* Flip-flop logic and combinational logic occur in separate procedural blocks.
+* Flip-flop updates and combinational logic occur in separate procedural blocks.
 * The case statement has a default case that, only in simulation, gives a warning on unknown function codes.

 ## Bad things